-- Feet first (breech position)
+- bottom first or feet first (breech position)

-- Lying sideways (transverse position)
+- lying sideways (transverse position)

 Turning a breech baby

 If your baby is in a breech position at 36 weeks, you'll usually be offered an external cephalic version (ECV).
 This is when a healthcare professional, such as an obstetrician, tries to turn the baby into a head-down position by applying pressure on your abdomen.
 It's a safe procedure, although it can be a bit uncomfortable.
 Around 50% of breech babies can be turned using ECV, allowing a vaginal birth.